-St. Luke's Medical Center Extension Clinic, Visa Medical Exam
+Fiance Visa Medical Exam at St. Luke’s Medical Center Extension Clinic

 All visa applicants, regardless of age, need to complete a medical examination at the St. Luke’s Medical Center Extension Clinic (SLMCEC) before the visa interview.
 Applicants are advised to have their medical examinations done at least one week before their interview appointment at the U.S. Embassy in Manila.

 SLMCEC is located at 1177 J. Bocobo Street, Ermita, Manila.
 They can be reached by telephone at (632) 521-0020 and (632) 521-8647.
 SLMCEC is open from 6:00 a.m. to 4:00 p.m., Philippine time (UTC +08:00).
 You should arrive for your medical examination between 6:00 a.m. to 8:00 a.m.
 Applicants are served on a first come first served basis, but the order of release of the medical reports will depend on the complexity of the results of the medical examination.
 For the accommodation of the individuals who come early, the security guards may permit applicants to enter St. Lukes Medical Center Extension Clinic premises as right on time as 4:30AM yet the timetable of operation of each working area will be observed.

 Starting January 05, 2015, St. Luke’s Medical Center Extension Clinic (SLMCEC) will release the medical exam results straightforwardly to the applicants unless instructed generally by the Panel Physician.

 What is the cost of the medical examination at SLMCEC?